zowe/docs-site/docs/guides/api-mediation-usingapiml.md

       * **mfaas.discovery.info.serviceTitle**

         Specifies the human readable name of the API service instance (for example, "Endevor Prod" or "Sysview LPAR1").
-This value is displayed in the API catalog when a specific API service instance is selected.
+This value is displayed in the API Catalog when a specific API service instance is selected.
 This parameter is externalized and set by the customer system administrator.

          ![Service Status](../images/api-mediation/Service-Status.png)